-- The Hilbert Space of all states ψ that satisfy the Schroedinger equation is divided into "multiplets" characterized by the value for the set of k Casimir operator eigenvalues. - Transitions between multiplets do not happen. - All states within a given multiplet have the same energy. - Out of the N generators of the Lie group, a set of k (generally k < N except for abelian groups for which k=N) can be diagonalized with H simultaneously, thus providing the second set of k good quantum numbers.
+- The Hilbert Space of all states ψ that satisfy the Schroedinger equation is divided into "multiplets" characterized by the value for the set of k Casimir operator eigenvalues. - Transitions between multiplets do not happen. - All states within a given multiplet have the same energy. - Out of the N generators of the Lie group, a set of k (generally k < N except for abelian groups for which k=N) can be diagonalized with H simultaneously, thus providing the second set of k good quantum numbers, in addition to the k Casimir operators.